Marvin Zeegelaar: Watford

 On 31 August 2017, Watford signed Zeegelaar on a four-year contract.
 He made his Premier League debut on 19 November, playing the full 90 minutes in a 2–0 home win over West Ham United.

 Udinese

 Zeegelaar joined Italian Serie A team Udinese Calcio on 10 January 2019, on a five-month loan.
 One year later, he agreed to a permanent deal running until 30 June 2022.

-On 7 March 2023, after being without a club for half a year, Zeegelaar returned to Udinese on a deal until the end of the season.
+On 7 March 2023, after being without a club for half a year, Zeegelaar returned to the Stadio Friuli on a deal until the end of the campaign.

 International career

 In November 2016, 26-year-old Zeegelaar received his first call-up to the senior Netherlands squad, for matches against Belgium and Luxembourg.